isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Science.md

 |  |  |
 | -------- | -------- |
-Vision     |  To equip Anthonians with scientific knowledge, skills & attitudes to prepare them for life and work in the 21st Century
+Vision     |  To equip Anthonians with scientific knowledge, skills &amp; attitudes to prepare them for life and work in the 21st Century
 | | |

-**Environmental Education (EE) Vision:** To instill care, respect and responsibility for the environment in every learner.
+**Environmental Education (EE) Vision:**&nbsp;To instill care, respect and responsibility for the environment in every learner.